yob/yob.github.com/_posts/2025-05-17-aws-cur-20-athena-table.markdown

 with new features and a new stable schema with up to 125 columns.

-For serious analysis and reporting the common setup is parquet files written to an S3 bucket, partitioned by date using [hive partitioning](https://athena.guide/articles/hive-style-partitioning).
+For serious analysis and reporting the common setup is parquet files written to an S3 bucket, partitioned by month using [hive partitioning](https://athena.guide/articles/hive-style-partitioning).
-Businesses that have a data platform are then likely to ship the data off to Snowflake/Redshift/BigQuery/Databricks, and expose it in visualization tool of choice.
+Businesses that have a data platform are then likely to ship the data off to Snowflake/Redshift/BigQuery/Databricks, and expose it in a visualization tool of choice.

-However, parquet files in a hive partitioned S3 bucket can also be queried using Athena.
+However, parquet files in a hive partitioned S3 bucket can also be queried using Athena with the AWS console.
 It's not pretty, but no extra tooling is required and for quick dives into the raw data it can be useful.

 To make the data available to Athena as a table, [AWS docs for CUR 2.0](https://docs.aws.amazon.com/cur/latest/userguide/dataexports-processing.html) recommend either installing a Cloudformation stack or running a glue crawler over the S3 bucket.
 I don't like either of those - what if I just want to create a table manually or via a tool like terraform?
-I found remarkably little info on the Internet about this, so I ran the glue crawler on some test data and then worked back to a plain `CREATE TABLE` statement.
+I found remarkably little info on the Internet about this, so I ran the glue crawler on some test data and then worked back to a plain `CREATE TABLE` statement that uses [partition projection](https://docs.aws.amazon.com/athena/latest/ug/partition-projection.html) to make new months available to query as data appears in the bucket.

+This assumes the CUR 2.0 data export was creatde with the following details:

+* Type: CUR 2.0
+* Include resource IDs (you want this - cost explorer only supports grouping by resource ID over the past 14 days, you can use this data to query resource costs over months and years)
+* Time granularity: hourly
+* Compression: parquet
+* File versioning: Overwrite existing data export file

 {% highlight sql %}
 CREATE EXTERNAL TABLE `cur_projected`(